-Chapter 14 Getting It on Paper
+Chapter 14Getting It on Paper

-Photoshop) is getting what you see on your monitor to render a reasonable facsimile on a printed page.
+erhaps the greatest challenge when using programs such as Photoshop Elements (and even the professionals who use its granddaddy, Adobe Photoshop) is getting what you see on your monitor to render a reasonable facsimile on a printed page.
 You can find all sorts of books on color printing - how to get color right, how to calibrate your equipment, and how to create and use color profiles - all for the purpose of getting a good match among your computer monitor, your printer, and the paper used to print your output.
 It's downright discouraging to spend a lot of time tweaking an image so that all the brilliant blue colors jump out on your computer monitor, only to find that all those blues turn to murky purples when the photo is printed.